UoS-SCCS/AKMA_PCSModels_Implementation/README.md

 # Supporting Files

-This is about formal models and code accompanying a paper submission:
+This is about formal models and code re the AKMA protocol's PCS proofs and implementation.

 # ProVerif